TeachBooks/mirror_mude_book/book/time_series/acf.md

 $$

 * The normalized autocovariance estimator can directly be obtained from the autocovariance estimator as

-% MMMMM here we have rho_tau again.
-Maybe also good to points out upper- and lower-case C/c...is it a random variable/realization thing?
-Seems to be slightly different, since each c corresponds to a RV X_{t_i}, but C and c notation seems to imply that c is a realization of a stochastic variable/process C?

 $$
 \hat{\rho}_{\tau} = \frac{\hat{C}_{\tau}}{\hat{C_0}}, \hspace{20px}\tau = 0,...,m-1 \implies \hat{\rho}_0 = 1